microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/cli.md

 description: Microclimate CLI
 duration: 1 minute
 permalink: cli
+type: document
 ---

-Installing the Microclimate CLI allows you to run Microclimate from anywhere on your computer.
-Your Microclimate projects will be created in your home directory.
+Installing the Microclimate CLI enables you to run Microclimate from anywhere on your computer.
+Your Microclimate projects are created in your home directory.
 Normally ``$HOME/microclimate-workspace``.

 ## Setup

 Run the install script found in the cli directory (``microclimate/cli``).
-You can either run this as sudo or as a non-root user.
+You can either run this as a sudo or a non-root user.

   **Effects**:

   ``sudo ./install.sh``: Installs mcdev to your ``/usr/local/bin`` directory, automatically adding it to the path.

   ``./install.sh``: Installs mcdev to ``~/mcdev``.
-You can either run Microclimate using ``~/mcdev`` start or add mcdev to your path manually (Instructions given at the end of the install script).
+You can either run Microclimate using ``~/mcdev`` start or add mcdev to your path manually.
+Instructions are given at the end of the install script.

   ```sh
   cd cli &&
   ./install.sh &&
   cd ..
   ```

-NOTE: You won't be able to run ``mcdev`` commands from inside the cli directory due to the file name conflict.
-To run commands change to another directory.
+NOTE: You cannot run ``mcdev`` commands from inside the cli directory due to the file name conflict.
+To run commands, change to another directory.

 ## Usage